imaami/dbs26/README.md

 ## Why only B(2,6)?

 Because it's possible.
+Generating this specific set of sequences serves as a proof of concept for the general approach.

 The number of unique binary De Bruijn sequences with subsequence length 6 is a modest 67108864.
 Each sequence being 64 bits, i.e. 8 bytes, the entire set takes up only 512 MiB.
 Going up just a single step to B(2,7) explodes the full set to 144115188075855872.
-You see the problem here.
+B(2,6) is the sweet spot between "meh" and practically impossible.

+## Does it scale?

+Yes.
+The algorithm, while currently implemented and optimized for B(2,6) exclusively, can be modified to generate longer De Bruijn sequences.